gyoshev/cuttle/README.md

 Suggests color functions that map from the `from` color to the `to` color.

 Accepts an optional `preprocessor` parameter for the target preprocessor.
 Valid values are `"less"` and `"sass"`.
-The default is "less".
+The default is `"less"`.

 Returns an array of suggestions, sorted by difference from the target color.